 I didn't gain the Freshman 15 — I gained the Freshman 40.
 I could keep candy and chips in my room and eat all the late-night pizza I could afford.

 I grew to a size 14 and kept growing.
 I felt sick and lethargic.
 I wanted to nap all the time."

 Tired of being overweight and exhausted, Maria finally decided to overhaul her diet and start working out during her early 20s.
 Within a year, she lost 40 pounds and slimmed down from a size 14 to a 4.

 Menounos was so encouraged by her dramatic weight loss that she has maintained an active, health-conscious lifestyle ever since.
-Maria, who's Greek, follows a Mediterranean diet, which has consistently been rated one of the top diets for its weight-loss and heart-health benefits.
+Maria, who's Greek, follows the Mediterranean diet, which has consistently been rated one of the top diets for its weight loss and heart-health benefits.

 The Mediterranean diet emphasizes healthy fats such as olive oil and avocados, lean proteins, fruits, vegetables, beans, nuts, and seeds.
 The diet is based on the traditional eating plans of Italian, Greek, Spanish, and other Mediterranean cultures.

 For exercise, Menounos tries to walk 10,000 steps (about five miles) every day.
-The 5-foot-8 brunette beauty also runs, takes spinning classes, plays basketball, and does Pilates and Krav Maga workouts.
+The 5-foot-8 brunette beauty also runs on the treadmill, takes spinning classes, plays basketball, and does Pilates and Krav Maga workouts.